Ultimate Guide to Everest Base Camp via Cho La Pass in December

 Everest Base Camp Chola Pass Trek in December

 This adventurous trek offers you the best views of mountains like Mt.
 Everest, Mt.
 Nuptse, Mt.
 Lhotse, and many more.
 Walking to the Everest Base Camp will be an achievement.
 And of course, the adventure of crossing the Cho La Pass will give you an unforgettable experience.
-And, December simply enhances the views.
+And, December simply enhances the views, offering some of the most breathtaking scenery you’ll ever encounter.

 Everest Base Camp Cho La Pass trek is doable in December especially for those who are not too bothered by the cold.
 It is also the best time for trekking and the chance of a clear mountain view and open sky is more than 80%.